dyeje/swDiceRoller/README.md

 A little utility for rolling the dice used in Edge of the Empire / Age of the Rebellion / Force and Destiny.

 ## TODO
-- Switch rendering over to React?
+- DRY up results section
 - Display individual dice results in addition to the totals
 - Make it look good